Fistful of Frags

 Fistful of Frags is a multiplayer Western Half-Life 2 first-person shooter mod that involves team-based or free-for-all shootouts and cooperative games against AI managed enemies.
 It was released on Steam for Microsoft Windows, Mac OS and Linux on May 9, 2014, with several updates subsequently adding features and maps.

 Gameplay

-The game supports between 12 and 20 players simultaneously, filling in empty player slots with AI enemies if there are less than 12 players.
-Many weapons notable for appearing in Wild West media are available, including the Colt Peacemaker, Derringer, Mare's Leg, Sharps Rifle, Henry rifle, and Coachgun.
+The game supports between 12 and 20 players simultaneously, filling in empty slots with AI enemies if there are less than 12 players.
+Many weapons notable for appearing in Wild West media are available, including the Colt Peacemaker, Derringer, Mare's Leg, Sharps Rifle, Henry rifle, and Coach gun.
 Single-handed weapons may optionally be dual wielded.
 Fistful of Frags also has a unique weapons selection system in which stars are used to balance the guns, secondaries, or handedness a player may use.
 The player can weigh the star cost of their primary and secondaries to achieve an advantageous loadout.
 Handedness (left or right) also has significant implications towards accuracy.
-The stars can also be used to spend on perks such as stronger kicks or punches, or being able to carry dynamite or explosive barrels (which can be found around maps).
+The stars can also be used to spend on perks such as stronger kicks or punches, walljumping, sliding when crouching at full speed, being able to carry dynamite, or kick physics objects such as explosive barrels at players to disarm them (which can be found around maps).